Coronavirus Information Relevant to the Forest Products Industry

 SARS-CoV-2 and Wastewater Treatment

 SARS-CoV-2 has been detected in the feces of some patients diagnosed with COVID-19.
-The amount of virus released from the body (shed) in stool, how long the virus is shed, and whether the virus in stool is infectious are not known.
-The risk of transmission of COVID-19 from the feces of an infected person is also unknown.
+The amount of virus released from the body (shed) in stool and how long the virus is shed is not well characterized, but a case evaluation by Xiao et al. 2020 demonstrated that virus isolated from the stool of an infected patient could viably infect cell culture.25 The risk of transmission of COVID-19 from the feces of an infected person is also unknown.
 SARS, a similar coronavirus, has been detected in untreated sewage for up to 2 to 14 days.
 In the 2003 SARS outbreak, there was documented transmission associated with sewage aerosols.13

 There are known microbial hazards for workers engaged in managing wastewater treatment operations.
 The SARS-CoV-2 hazard is expected to be controlled with standard risk mitigation strategies currently employed in wastewater treatment.16 The CDC has provided the following guidance for wastewater treatment workers:12